 Does this course link to other Ecolinc programs?

-This course is an ideal introduction to the following on-site program:
+This course is an ideal follow up to the following on-site program:

 or this course can stand alone as a learning experience.

 - Students can explain the role of DNA and genes in cell division and genetic inheritance.

 - Students will be able to apply geological timescales to elaborate their explanations of both natural selection and evolution.

 Estimated Duration: 60 minutes

 - The theory of evolution by natural selection explains the diversity of living things and is supported by a range of scientific evidence.
 (VCSSU120)